 The foyer goes by several other names depending on region, including entrance hall, hallway, entryway, and vestibule.

-Here are 9 helpful facts about apartment foyers.
+Here are 9 interesting facts about apartment foyers.

 - The word foyer stems from the Latin word focarium.